About¶

 kcli create host kvm -H 127.0.0.1 local

-Or indicate a different target host
+Or indicate a different target host:

-kcli create host -H 192.168.0.6 host1
+kcli create host kvm -H 192.168.0.6 host1

-On most distributions, default network and storage pool for libvirt are already defined.
+On most distributions, default network and storage pool for Libvirt are already defined.

 sudo kcli create pool -p /var/lib/libvirt/images default